openid/authzen/authorization-api-1_0.md

 The receiver of a collection MUST interpret the collection in a way that results in the least-privilege access.
 In the above example, this means that the principal has access to the asset identified by "1234", but not to the "homeAddress" and "title" attributes of that asset.

 ## Error Responses
 The following error responses are common to all methods of the Authorization API.
-The error response is indicated by an HTTP status code ({{Section 15 of RFC9110}}) that indicates error (a numeric value greater than 299)
+The error response is indicated by an HTTP status code ({{Section 15 of RFC9110}}) that indicates error.

 The following errors are indicated by the status codes defined below: